 You’ve probably seen some web pages marked with “IPFS” if you’ve been around the crypto community for a while or even if you’re new to this decentralised world.
 However, just because you see IPFS and crypto together doesn’t mean that they are connected.
 IPFS actually has nothing to do with cryptocurrencies, tokens, or blockchain directly.
-It so happens that there are many parallels between the motivations for IPFS formation and the motivations for the development of crypto.
+It so happens that there are many parallels between the motivations for IPFS formation and the motivations for the development of Cryptocurrency India.

 Let’s step back and consider what IPFS is specifically.
 The InterPlanetary File System, or IPFS for short, is a distributed and decentralised network for hosting, accessing, and exchanging documents, websites, programmes, and data.